 Studies under the Question will focus on the following issues:

-2.1 Impact on developing countries of the coexistence of terrestrial television broadcasting with other terrestrial telecommunication services, taking into consideration relevant activities carried out in the other two ITU Sectors, including new uses for the digital dividend.
+2.1 Impact on developing countries of the coexistence of broadcasting with other telecommunication services, taking into consideration relevant activities carried out in the other two ITU Sectors, including new uses for the digital dividend.

-2.2 Analysis of gradual transition to digital terrestrial television broadcasting, focusing mainly on the activities necessary for the analogue switch-off, including:
+2.2 Analysis of methods and issues for the transition to digital terrestrial sound and television broadcasting, including digital to digital transitions allowing the deployment of new services and applications;

-a) analysis of ongoing progress in the quantity/availability of receiving terminals for reception by users of both sound and TV digital terrestrial broadcasts;

-b) analysis of various analogue switch-off strategies, including economic/financial benefits granted to lower-income people for the acquisition of the necessary means for terrestrial reception of digital broadcasting signals;

-c) analysis of spectrum re-planning strategies, such as the reallocation of existing broadcasting channels, to allow the coexistence of broadcasting and other services, considering new uses for the digital dividend; and

-d) analysis of effective marketing strategies to accelerate the process of public awareness about digital broadcasting.
+2.3 Examination of new broadcasting services and applications, including multimedia/interactive applications, 3DTV, new image resolutions, mobile television and community and regional TV on DTV, taking also into account other television distribution platforms such as IPTV, Cable and Satellite TV, and their impact on the terrestrial broadcasting market;

+2.4 Examination of the economic aspects of the deployment of new broadcasting services and applications, including deployment costs;

-2.3 Spectrum planning for bands allocated to broadcasting services in preparation for the analogue switch-off, the digital dividend, and possible band plans, the planning of different services including allotment plans, and specific bands to be allocated to broadcasters after the analogue switch-off, within the purview of ITU-R.
+2.5 Spectrum planning for bands allocated to broadcasting services in preparation for the analogue switch-off, the digital dividend, and possible band plans, the planning of different services including allotment plans, and specific bands to be allocated to broadcasters after the analogue switch-off, within the purview of ITU-R;

+2.5 Collection of best practices and countries´ experiences on interference mitigation between broadcasting and new services;

+2.6 Analysis of the gradual transition to radio digitalization, study cases , sharing of experiences and strategies implemented;

+2.7 Costs and impacts of the transition to digital broadcasting.
+Implications for the various players in the sector: broadcasters, technology providers, manufacturers and distributors of receivers, among others;

-2.4 The use of the digital dividend frequency bands resulting from the transition to terrestrial digital broadcasting, including technical, regulatory and economic aspects, such as:
+2.8 The use of the digital dividend frequency bands resulting from the transition to terrestrial digital broadcasting, including technical, regulatory and economic aspects, such as:

 a) status of the use of the digital dividend frequency bands;